roadfoodr/tinware/prompts/tinware-FSD-current.md

   - Display the word in the DisplayArea
   - Format: `[WORD]: Not a valid word in [LEXICON_NAME]`
   - Where [LEXICON_NAME] is specified in the config (default: "NWL23")
-  - If [LEXICON_NAME] is not available, use "this lexicon"
 - New answers (valid or invalid) are added to the beginning of the display list
 - No explicit "Valid word" message is displayed for correct guesses